stg-tud/unsafe_go_study_results/README.md

 `project_used_modules` column.
 The projects that did not compile are listed in the `data/projects_with_errors.txt` file.

-To make it easier to fetch the projects in the exact revision we used for reproduction of the study, as well as to get the correct dependency versions, we provide the projects and dependencies as `tar.gz` compressed archives on the Zenodo platform: [https://zenodo.org/deposit/3987400](https://zenodo.org/deposit/3987400)
+To make it easier to reproduce our study and to fetch the projects we analyzed with their exact revision, as well as to get the correct dependency versions, we also provide the projects and dependencies as `tar.gz` compressed archives on the Zenodo platform: [https://zenodo.org/deposit/3987400](https://zenodo.org/deposit/3987400)

 ## Data: unsafe code blocks

 The `data/geiger_findings_0_499.csv.gz` file contains the unsafe code findings.
 Each line in the file represents one finding.
-It holds the corresponding code line, as +/- 5 lines code context, as well as meta data about the finding.
+It holds the corresponding code line, as +/- 5 lines of code context, as well as meta data about the finding.
-The meta data includes the line number, column, file, package, module, and project where it was found.
+This meta data includes the line number, column, file, package, module, and project where it was found.
 Package and project data is a foreign key to the `data/packages_0_499.csv.gz` and `data/projects.csv.gz` files, respectively, which provide more detailed information.
 For example, the packages file contains total finding counts for each package.

-The `data` directory also contains the `sampled_usages_app.csv.gz` and `sampled_usages_std.csv.gz` files, which are samples subsets of the `geiger_findings_0_499.csv.gz` file containing 1,000 and 400 unique samples together with two labels for each line.
+The `data/` directory also contains the `sampled_usages_app.csv.gz` and `sampled_usages_std.csv.gz` files, which are samples subsets of the `geiger_findings_0_499.csv.gz` file containing 1,000 and 400 unique samples together with two labels for each line.